CodePushGo/website/src/content/blog/en/set-up-performance-monitoring-in-capacitor.md

 -   **Budget Constraints**: Both tools offer free tiers, but compare the costs of scaling features to ensure they fit your budget.
 -   **Integration Goals**: Firebase integrates seamlessly with Google-based workflows, while Sentry is particularly strong in error tracking.
 -   **Regulatory Requirements**: Ensure the tool complies with standards like [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation), especially if your app handles sensitive user data.
--   **Update Frequency**: If frequent updates are critical, tools like Capgo can speed up live fixes, complementing your monitoring setup.
+-   **Update Frequency**: If frequent updates are critical, tools like CodePushGo can speed up live fixes, complementing your monitoring setup.

 ## Firebase Setup Guide